Wenzel/docker-kdesrc-build/README.md

 And the KDE desktop should be starting on `tty8` !

+### 2 - Using a VNC Server

+Another method consist to run a `Virtual FrameBuffer` inside the container, as well as a `VNC` server to view it's content.

+Run the environement as a shell :

+    ./run.py --base archlinux --shell

+Run the `Xvfb` server :

+    sudo Xvfb $DISPLAY -extension GLX -screen 0 1024x780x24 &

+Run the `VNC server :`

+    sudo x11vnc -usepw -display $DISPLAY

+Now you should inspect the container on the host

+    docker inspect <container name | ID>

+and check for it's IP address:

+    "IPAddress": "172.17.0.10"

+You can connect to the VNC server `container-ip-address`:`5900` with a VNC client on the host !

+Now you can run any applications, including `startkde` !

 ## Command line options reference

     Usage: build.py [options] [--shell | -- [<kdesrc-build-args>...]]